PalNilsson/scripts/remote_copy/README.rst

-This script is intended to be used on a Harvester node for transferring the grid proxy and queuedata to thr remote shared file system.
+This script is intended to be used on a Harvester node for transferring the grid proxy and queuedata to a remote shared file system.

 To use the script, first copy remote_copy.sh (from this GitHub repository) and queuedata.sh (separate GitHub repository) into the same directory ("copy" in the example below).